spree/spree/README.markdown

 1. Install spree Gem

-        $ sudo gem install spree
+        sudo gem install spree

     **NOTE:** This may take a while.
 The gem currently includes a frozen version of Rails 2.0.2

 2. Create Spree Application

-        $ spree <app_name>
+        spree <app_name>

 3. Create your database and edit the _config/database.yml_ to taste.

+        rake db:create

     You can skip this step if using sqlite3 as your database.

 4. Bootstrap

-        $ cd <app-name>
+        cd <app-name>
-        $ rake db:bootstrap
+        rake db:bootstrap

 5. Launch Application

-        $ script/server
+        script/server

 Browse Store
 ------------